AppImage/docs.appimage.org/source/packaging-guide/manual.rst

 Bundling GTK libraries
 ^^^^^^^^^^^^^^^^^^^^^^

-The following steps allow bubdling the GTK libraries and configuration files in a relocatable way, without the need to patch the files and replace hard-coded paths.
-The full set of bundling commands, in the form of a bash script, can be found [here](https://github.com/aferrero2707/appimage-helper-scripts/blob/master/bundle-gtk2.sh).
+The following steps allow bundling the GTK libraries and configuration files in a relocatable way, without the need to patch the files and replace hard-coded paths.
+The full set of bundling commands, in the form of a bash script, can be found `here <https://github.com/aferrero2707/appimage-helper-scripts/blob/master/bundle-gtk2.sh>`.
 They assume the existence of an :code:`APPDIR` environment variable that poits to the root folder of the AppImage bundle.

-1. GDK-Pixbuf modules and cache file:
+GDK-Pixbuf modules and cache file
+"""""""""""""""""""""""""""""""""

 .. code-block:: shell